Human granulocytic anaplasmosis: Diagnosis

 Clinically, HGA is essentially indistinguishable from human monocytic ehrlichiosis, the infection caused by Ehrlichia chaffeensis, and other tick-borne illnesses such as Lyme disease may be suspected.
 As Ehrlichia serologies can be negative in the acute period, PCR is very useful for diagnosis.

 Prevention

 Currently, there is no vaccine against human granulocytic anaplasmosis, so antibiotics are the only form of treatment.
 The best way to prevent HGA is to prevent getting tick bites.

 Treatment

 Doxycycline is the treatment of choice.
 If anaplasmosis is suspected, treatment should not be delayed while waiting for a definitive laboratory confirmation, as prompt doxycycline therapy has been shown to improve outcomes.
 Presentation during early pregnancy can complicate treatment.
 Doxycycline compromises dental enamel during development.
 Although rifampin is indicated for post-delivery pediatric and some doxycycline-allergic patients, it is teratogenic.
 Rifampin is contraindicated during conception and pregnancy.

-If the disease is not treated quickly, sometimes before the diagnosis, the person has a high chance of mortality.
 Most people make a complete recovery, though some people are intensively cared for after treatment.
 A reason for a person needing intensive care is if the person goes too long without seeing a doctor or being diagnosed.
 The majority of people, though, make a complete recovery with no residual damage.